On the eve of a new beginning, Jonathan ruminates about his life with Max and moving on without him

 He recalled her whispered promise on their first night back as they lie in the new bed together, “We’ll have fun getting everything the way we want it for this time around, just like we did the first time, you’ll see.”

-She stepped out of her shoes, and her spot on the first stair, she turned to face him.
+She stepped out of her shoes, and from her spot on the first stair, she turned to face him.

 “Thank you,” her tone and the look in her eyes saying she had an idea where his thoughts were.
 “It’s wonderful to be back.
 I love you so much for this.”